The fighters of Super Smash Bros. Lawl, as well as others who appear.

-- Light 'em Up: His down B.
+- Light 'em Up: His down B, Photoshoot.

 - Only Six Faces: His taunts, where he shows off his "looks".

 The strong yet dimwitted son of Zeus who seeks to fight in the tournament to ail his boredom.
 Portrayed by Arnold Schwarzenegger in the obscure 1960's film Hercules in New York.

 A young girl who is the daughter of her mad scientist father, Alfred Drevis.